pocl/pocl/doc/sphinx/source/development.rst

 the repository diffs against a ``master`` branch and formats the difference, and leaves the diff uncommitted in the working tree.
 ``tools/scripts/format-last-commit.sh`` formats only the last commit and can be used in an interactive rebase session.
+Both scripts require "clang-format" binary present in PATH.

 An example emacs configuration to help get the pocl code style correct::